By Frank Rotering | May 22, 2020

 To summarize, the IPCC in 1995 dismissed the widely recognized fact that "dangerous interference with the climate system" had already begun, and it twisted both language and logic to negate the very idea of a global danger point.
 This allowed it to fix public attention on the emission scenarios that serve the over-consuming rich while shunning the safe-concentration scenarios that might rescue the suffering poor.
 The inevitable result was the skyrocketing GHG levels that are now devastating the global environment.

 I must add that scientists, progressives, and environmentalists have thus far remained silent about this intellectual and ethical travesty.

 The above is highly significant because it causes the standard climate story to collapse like a house of cards.
 This story is that, because "dangerous interference" is subjective, safe concentrations can't be scientifically determined, hence all we can talk about are emissions, so the best we can do is aim for net-zero emissions while concentrations continue to rise.
 Remove the first element of this story and the rest makes no sense.

 What all this means is that the IPCC has for decades based its reports and proposals on what is essentially a lie.
 And because progressives and environmentalists base their activism on what the organization tells them, they are being guided by the ecocidal story that is rooted in this lie.
 This is why they have mistakenly chosen clean energy as the main climate solution, and why Planet of the Humans is an important documentary.
-Despite its well-publicized faults, the film is a timely attempt to escape from the IPCC's devastating falsehood by moving beyond energy-based emission reductions to the fundamental problem of ecological overshoot.
+Whatever its faults, the film rejects the IPCC's widely accepted falsehood by moving beyond energy-based emission reductions to the fundamental problem of ecological overshoot.